StuartSmith/VueJS-Samples/vuetodo/README.md

     To install Axios run the following command
         * npm install axios

-    5. This application uses twitter boot strap for styling.
-There are many vue boot strap npm packages to use but for this project, npm package bootstrap-vue was settled on.
+    5. Twitter-bootstrap is used for styling of this application.
+There are many great vue boot strap npm packages to use but for this project npm package bootstrap-vue was settled on.
 This project only touched the surface on what is possible with twitter bootstrap styling.

     To install bootstrap-vue run the following command